 Hi, my name is Little One.
 I was named Little One because I (like my sister Tiger Kitty II) was and am a little one, not like our big brother, Little Bruiser who is much bigger than my sister and I[and who is now even bigger than our mother Tiger Kitty].

-I am only 8 months old.
+I am only about 9 months old.
 My brother Little Bruiser, my sister Tiger Kitty II, and I were born to Tiger Kitty on April 11, 2016 in a shelter in our Foster Parents' backyard and were then brought into our foster parents home when we were only about 1 week old and have since then been inside kitties with my siblings and mother with me staying with my brother Little Bruiser.

 I am very affectionate and love to be pet and will lay down next to you and purr, and purr, and purr.